christoph-phillips/blog/content/blog/zone-2-training-for-fell-runners.md

   Zone 2 training has its biggest effect on your metabolism.
 At this intensity you are able to burn fat rather than carbs as your main source of fuel.
-You only have enough carbs for 90 minutes of intense exercise.
+You only have enough carbs for 90 minutes of exercise.
 You have enough energy in your fat stores to last days.
 Improving your ability to burn fat means you have an extra energy store previously unavailable to you.
 Combined with fasted training (another article coming soon), it will change the way you feel, train, and race.

   It's not just fats though.

   Zone 2 intensity increases your muscle glycogen storage, which means you can store more carbs to go stronger for longer at higher intensities.

-It even improves your ability to clear lactate from your blood, essential for shorter efforts such as 10k distances.
-Your muscles also have an increased number of capillaries which improve your ability to process oxygen at all intensities.
+  Your muscle capillaries increase in number which improve your ability to process oxygen at all intensities.

   Your heart gets bigger.
 You have improved stroke volume and maximal cardiac output.
-This means you can push more blood around the body to deliver oxygen to your muscles.
+This means you can push more blood around the body to deliver oxygen to your body.

-  Higher intensity running clearly does the above too.
+  Higher intensity running clearly does the above things too.
 But you can't do as much of it without burning out.
-This means Zone 2 training gives you more adaptation in the long run.
-Training in this zone will improve your ability to recover and manage fatigue, whilst still giving you the physiological stress to improve.
+You can spend a lot of time in Zone 2 without being hindered by a buildup of fatigue.
+In fact, it will improve your ability to recover and manage fatigue, whilst still giving you the physiological stress to improve.

   Zone 2 training will improve your pacing and lower your heart rate across the board for all intensities.
 You will be able to push your faster sessions and go longer.
-You will get crowns on Strava!

   For racing you will find that you will be going much faster on the flatter and downhill sections, whilst still maintaining a high speed up hills.
 You will get faster, rather than slower as races progress.
 You will have more confidence in your ability.
-You will pass people you never thought you would.

   There is no better zone for maintaining positive mental health.
 When you run